World Handicap System – 2020 Course Handicap

 A Course Handicap look up table will be available at every club, or you could use an app or the Club’s Handicap Software

 You simply select the tees you want to play from and look up your Handicap Index to ascertain your Course Handicap

 If you are playing a competition or a match you will also need to kniow any handicap allowances that may need to be applied.

-As it stands there will be a difference between the Course Handicaps that GB&I will play to from those played to by the rest of the world.
+I can confirm that England Golf have decided not to include the difference between course rating and par in its calculation of Course Handicaps there will Therefore be a difference between the Course Handicaps that GB&I will play to from those played to by the rest of the world.